kurapica/PLoop/README.md

 * static        true if the property is a static property

-There is also a auto-binding mechanism for the property, if the definition don't provide get/set, getmethod/setmethod and field, the system will check the property owner's method(object method if non-static, static method if it is static), if the property name is **name**:
+If the **auto** auto-binding mechanism is using and the definition don't provide get/set, getmethod/setmethod and field, the system will check the property owner's method(object method if non-static, static method if it is static), if the property name is **name**:

 * The *setname*, *Setname*, *SetName*, *setName* will be scanned, if it existed, the method will be used as the **set** setting